Santa Barbara nurses grieve COVID-19 victims during paddle out | NewsChannel 3-12

 The paddle out had plenty of participants letting go of grief.

-Donna Davirro is one of the leaders for Paddle Santa Barbara and helped organized the event.
+Donna Davirro is one of the leaders for Paddle Santa Barbara and helped organize the event.

 “We feel awful for the families that couldn't be with their loved ones when they died,” she said.
 “We also appreciate and love the nurses that have shown their compassion."

-Not only was the event intended to support nurses pushing through the emotional toll of the pandemic but it also honored families who've lost loved ones.
+Not only was the event intended to support nurses pushing through the emotional toll of the pandemic, but it also honored families who have lost loved ones.

 “We wanted to let some of the families of our patients know that they weren't alone in the hospital,” Clark said.
 “There were nurses that truly loved them."